groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/ebook.md

 ## Convert to eBook formats

 On the other hand, converting your files to eBook format is also quite simple and natural.
-Minimally, all you need is to specify the desired output format in the `setFormat` method of the [`EBookConvertOptions`](https://reference.groupdocs.com/conversion/java/groupdocs.conversion.options.convert/ebookconvertoptions/) class instance.
+Minimally, all you need is to specify the desired output format in the `setFormat` method of the [EBookConvertOptions](https://reference.groupdocs.com/conversion/java/groupdocs.conversion.options.convert/ebookconvertoptions/) class instance.

-The following code sample demonstrates how to convert a PDF document to eBook format in Java using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java).
+The following code snippet shows how to convert a PDF document to eBook format in Java using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java).

 ```java
 import com.groupdocs.conversion.Converter;